 1A3.
 The SILC will provide ongoing support for the State-funded Independent Living Program that services all Nevada Counties. – IL Program Progress report will be shared quarterly or more often if services and/or service providers change.-on track

 1B3.
-CILs will provide current quarterly reports to the SILC for all supported activities and for all other notable CIL activities throughout the year.-scheduled-done by SNCIL
+CILs will provide current quarterly reports to the SILC for all supported activities and for all other notable CIL activities throughout the year.-scheduled

 1B4.
-The CILs will provide the SILC with current quarterly reports on requests for services from consumers so the SILC has valid and current network data on the needs for individuals with disabilities.-scheduled-done by SNCIL
+The CILs will provide the SILC with current quarterly reports on requests for services from consumers so the SILC has valid and current network data on the needs for individuals with disabilities.-scheduled

 2B2.
 The SILC will collaborate with community partners Statewide beginning October 1, 2020 regarding legislative issues for disability and IL philosophy advocacy, education and outreach.-on track/ongoing